kwickramasekara/youtube-offline/README.md

 ### Port already in use

-Edit `database.json` and change the port number, or use the web interface settings.
+Edit `config.json` and change the port number, then restart the service.

 ### Download failures